techie-joe/core-dev/README.md

 ### Stylesheet

-If you'd like to add your own custom styles:
+To add your own custom styles:

-1. Create a file called `/assets/css/style.scss` in your site.
+1. Create a file called `/assets/css/style.scss` in your site's repository.
 2. Add the following content to the top of the file, exactly as shown:

     ```scss